Coherent confluence modulo relations and double groupoids: Preliminaries

 \subsubsection{$2$-categories as double categories}

-From a $2$-category $\Cr$, one can construct two canonical double categories, by setting the vertical or horizontal cells to be only identities in $\Cr$.
+From a $2$-category $\Cr$, we can deduce two canonical double categories, by setting the vertical or horizontal cells to be only identities of $\Cr$.
 In this way, $2$-categories can be considered as special cases of double categories.
-The \emph{quintet construction} gives another way to associate a double category, called the \emph{double category of quintets in $\Cr$} and denoted by ${\bf Q}(\Cr)$ to a $2$-category $\Cr$.
-The vertical and horizontal categories of ${\bf Q}(\Cr)$ are both equal to $\Cr$, and there is a square cell
+The \emph{quintet construction} associates to $\Cr$ a double category, called the \emph{double category of quintets in $\Cr$} and denoted by ${\bf Q}(\Cr)$.
+The vertical and horizontal categories of ${\bf Q}(\Cr)$ are both equal to $\Cr_1$, and there is a square cell